• Skip to primary navigation

 Storage

-This dish tastes best eaten immediately.
-However, you can store any leftovers in a sealed container in the fridge for up to 3 days.
+However, you can store any leftovers in an airtight container in the fridge for up to 3 days.

 A bowl of vegan tofu noodles with chopsticks.